Skip to content Skip to footer

 Issue: Insufficient investment in modern quality control systems and technologies.
 Consequence: Not investing in state-of-the-art quality control processes results in less precise inspections and higher costs associated with defects.

 Defects in automotive production can arise at any stage, from initial parts manufacturing to final assembly.
-The reduction in quality control budgets and the failure to invest in advanced technologies are exacerbating these issues.
+The reduction in quality control budgets and the failure to invest in advanced inspection technologies can further increase the risk of quality issues, rework, warranty claims, and customer dissatisfaction.

 The Solution: EINES VISION SYSTEMS